gitter-badger/generator-generator2/generators/javascript/templates/base/frontend/projectName/README.md

 ## Further help

 To get more help on the `angular-cli` use `ng --help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Notes

+Typings: (typeScript definition manager).

+ * typings.json : Joust like npm's package.json for <typings>.
+ * tslint.json : TypeScript static linter.
+ * typings/ : Holder for all definition files.
+ * *.d.ts : Actual definition files.

+TypeScript:

+ * typings.d.ts : Here are references all typings def files and custom project specific definitions.
+ * tsconfig.json : This file says where is the root ts project and will be parsed from IDE which will make code hits base on definition files.

+Angular build tool:

+ * angular-cli-build.js : angular-cli build file.
+ * angular-cli.json : angular-cli build configuration file.

+SystemJS:

+ * system-config.ts : Main configuration file for SystemJS.
+This file will be first imported by System and then main.ts

+    * .map : Map for example /vendor/../../angular-alsdf.min.js to angular so you can (import * from 'angular')!
+    * .packages : Specificate for example entry point for specific packages etc...

+App:
+ * main.ts : Main entry point for angular application.